erasmus-without-paper/ewp-reference-connector/generate-api-with-xjc/README.md

 ```

 ## Note
-This library only include stable APIs
+This library includes stable APIs and APIs still in progress.
+When an API gets stable, this project will be updated to use schema files directly in github.

+## Included APIs